Big bust hits new generation of Nigeria scammers

 The businessman never sends his bank details as requested, but if he had, he could have become one of the money mules who help scammers process their stolen cash.

-The “businessman” tells the scammer that he has a half-duck, half-beaver pet and makes costumes for his pet out of ear swabs.
+The “businessman” tells the scammer that he has a half-duck, half-beaver pet & makes pet costumes out of ear swabs.
 Image credit: Archer News.

 You may still get letters promising millions.